 If you purchased your season ticket on our website, please email us at seasons.e[email protected] for a refund.
 In the email please include the date of which you have surrendered your ticket to enable us to match it within our records.

 If you purchased your season ticket from a ticket office we understand that you're most likely unable to return your ticket to the station to obtain a refund.
 Instead, please email us at [email protected] with a photograph or scan of your unused ticket, cut in half with Covid19 written across in ink and your photocard.
 Be sure to avoid writing over the price of the ticket.
 Please include a contact number should we need to get in touch.
 In the email please include the date of which you have surrendered your ticket to enable us to match it within our records.
 This will then be sent to the ticket office on your behalf who will process this for you.
 Due to the high level of requests we are currently processing, this make take up to 56 days to show on your account.

 Read full details of your rights and how we handle Season ticket refunds in the National Rail Conditions of Travel

 Railcards & National Rail Travel Vouchers

 We understand the restrictions due to COVID means some Railcard customers haven’t made all of the journeys they had planned.
-However, on average Railcard customers save £130 per year and for many customers the cost of a Railcard is saved in just one journey.
-After careful consideration, the rail industry and government has confirmed that Railcards will remain non-refundable and will not be extended..
+However, on average Railcard customers save £130 per year and for many customers, the cost of a Railcard is saved in just one journey.
+After careful consideration, the rail industry and government have confirmed that Railcards will remain non-refundable and will not be extended.